← Back to 史記

 宿 使

 That autumn, the emperor went to Yong and was about to perform the suburban sacrifice.
 Someone said: 'The Five Emperors are assistants to Tai Yi.
 We should establish Tai Yi and the emperor should personally perform the suburban sacrifice to it.'
 The emperor was doubtful and had not decided.
-Gongsun Qing of Qi said: 'This year we obtained the treasure ding, and in winter, on the first day of the month Xin Si, the winter solstice occurred, which is equal to the time of the Yellow Emperor.'
+Gongsun Qing of Qi said: 'This year we obtained the treasure ding, and in winter, on the first day of the month xinsi, the winter solstice occurred, which is equal to the time of the Yellow Emperor.'
 Qing had a bamboo book that said: 'The Yellow Emperor obtained the treasure ding at Wanqu and asked Gui Youqu.
 Gui Youqu replied: 'The [Yellow] Emperor obtained the treasure ding and the divine plan.
-In that year, on the first day of the month Ji You, the winter solstice occurred, and he obtained the order of heaven, ending and beginning again.'
-Thereupon, the Yellow Emperor welcomed the sun and pushed the plan.
+In that year, on the first day of the month jiyou, the winter solstice occurred, and he obtained the order of heaven, ending and beginning again.
+The Yellow Emperor then welcomed the sun and pushed the plan.
 Afterward, every twenty years the first day of the month again coincided with the winter solstice.
 Altogether there were twenty pushes, and after three hundred and eighty years, the Yellow Emperor became an immortal and ascended to heaven.'
-Qing wished to present it through Suo Zhong.
+Gongsun Qing wished to present it through Suo Zhong.
 Suo Zhong viewed the book and found it irregular, suspecting it was a false book.
 He declined, saying: 'The matter of the treasure ding has already been decided.
 What more is there to do!'
 Qing then presented it through a favorite person.
 The emperor was greatly pleased and summoned Qing to question him.
 He replied: 'I received this book from a man named Shen Gong, but Shen Gong is already dead.'
 The emperor said: 'Who is Shen Gong?'
 Qing said: 'Shen Gong was a man of Qi.
 He communicated with Anqisheng and received the words of the Yellow Emperor.
 There was no other book, only this ding book.
-It says: 'The rise of Han should again be at the time of the Yellow Emperor.'
+It says: 'The rise of Han should again be at the time of the Yellow Emperor.
 It says: 'The sage of Han is in the grandson and great-grandson of Gaozu.
-When the treasure ding appears and communication with the gods is established, perform the feng and shan.
-Seventy-two kings performed the feng and shan, but only the Yellow Emperor was able to ascend Mount Tai and perform the feng.'
+When the treasure ding appears and communication with the gods is established, perform the fengshan.
+Seventy-two kings performed the fengshan, but only the Yellow Emperor was able to ascend Mount Tai and perform the feng.
 Shen Gong said: 'The ruler of Han should also ascend to perform the feng.
 If he ascends to perform the feng, he can become an immortal and ascend to heaven.
 In the time of the Yellow Emperor, there were ten thousand feudal lords, and the feng of the divine spirits numbered seven thousand.
 There are eight famous mountains in the world, with three in the barbarian lands and five in the central states.
 In the central states: Mount Hua, Mount Shou, Mount Taishi, Mount Tai, and Mount Donglai.
 These five mountains were where the Yellow Emperor often wandered and met with the gods.
 The Yellow Emperor both fought and learned the ways of immortals.
 He worried about the common people who did not follow his way, and so he severed and executed those who did not believe in ghosts and gods.
 After more than a hundred years, he was then able to communicate with the gods.
 The Yellow Emperor performed the suburban sacrifice to Shang Di at Yong and stayed for three months.
-Gui Youqu was styled Da Hong, and when he died, he was buried at Yong.
-Therefore, this is the Hong Tomb.
+Guiyu Qu bore the title Dahong.
+When he died, he was buried at Yong; hence the Hong Tomb.
 Afterward, the Yellow Emperor received the ten thousand spirits at the Bright Court.
 The Bright Court is Ganquan.
 What is called the Cold Gate is Gukou.
 The Yellow Emperor gathered copper from Mount Shou and cast a ding at the foot of Mount Jing.
 When the ding was completed, a dragon with hanging whiskers descended to welcome the Yellow Emperor.
 The Yellow Emperor ascended and rode, and more than seventy people from among the ministers and harem followed him up.
 The dragon then ascended and went.
 The remaining minor ministers could not ascend, so they all held onto the dragon's whiskers.
 The dragon's whiskers were pulled out, and they fell, along with the Yellow Emperor's bow.
 The common people looked up and saw that the Yellow Emperor had already ascended to heaven.
 They then embraced his bow and whiskers and wailed.
 Therefore, later generations named that place Ding Lake, and his bow was called Wu Hao.'
-Thereupon, the Son of Heaven said: 'Alas!
+The Son of Heaven then said: 'Alas!
 If I truly become like the Yellow Emperor, I would view leaving my wife and children as no more than removing my shoes.'
 He then appointed Qing as a lang and sent him east to await the gods at Mount Taishi.

 74